-As Rhythm teams embark on the journey of building a High Performance Team, a logical first step is to iStock_000068561271_Medium_1.jpgidentify your starting point.
+As Rhythm teams embark on the journey of building a High Performance Team, a logical first step is to identify your starting point.
 Where do you and your team fall on the spectrum as of today?

 To figure it out, consider the framework of Stephen Covey’s Maturity Continuum from the 7 Habits of Highly Effective People.
 Also, think about how your team employs Rhythm’s Think Plan Do methodology.